EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 > ***2.1-1***
 >
-> Using Figure 2.2 as a model, illustrate the operation of *INSERTION-SORT* on the array *A* = ⟨31, 41, 59, 26, 41, 58⟩.
+> Using Figure 2.2 as a model, illustrate the operation of *Insertion-Sort* on the array *A* = ⟨31, 41, 59, 26, 41, 58⟩.

 *Skipped.*

 > ***2.1-2***
 >
-> Rewrite the *INSERTION-SORT* procedure to sort into nonincreasing instead of nondecreasing order.
+> Rewrite the *Insertion-Sort* procedure to sort into nonincreasing instead of nondecreasing order.

 Just change *A*[*i*] > *key* to *A*[*i*] < *key* in the original code.